1. Basic configuration

 You can configure this using the setting HTTP access without URL.
 Via this

-setting, select the monitoring instance to open instead of the web interface.
+setting, select the monitoring site to open instead of the web interface.

 The Appliance home page can then be reached via the URL along with the path